cjewett1/easy-myoozik/README.md

 While this has been a fun and rewarding project to develop, it has come with its fair share of challenges.

 Being fairly new to React and Nextjs, I had to spend some time looking things up and playing around to get things to work the way I wanted them to.
 For instance, having a user search for an artist, then that artist comes up via an API call, then the user can click on the artist to view their details and upcoming concerts on another page.
 I had to learn how to pass data through query strings/params to ensure that the artist's data was being rendered properly when the page loaded.

-I am still working on how to keep the artist's data on the page if a user accidentally hits refresh or leaves the page.
-Right now the written data is persistant, but I am still working on the image.
-I am using localstorage to accomplish that.

 ## Useful Links
 I will post the link to this website when I deploy it.
 I have not done so yet as its not yet complete, but you can download and run it locally if you wanted to test it.